RyanLHicks/nuclear_reactors_sql/README.md

 ## Introduction

 **Background**
 - Why I'm doing this: I want to practice and enhance my SQL skills while exploring the interesting landscape of nuclear reactors around the world.
-This will allow me to see the real-world applications and questions that SQL and visualization tools can answer that anyone may have about nuclear reactors or really any topic.
+This will allow me to see the real-world applications and questions that SQL and visualization tools can answer that anyone may have about topics.
 - Why I'm interested in nuclear energy: I believe that understanding nuclear reactors now will allow me to be positioned greatly for the future search of clean and reliable energy.
 If I can comprehend the scale of nuclear reactors now, I hope to learn and apply further knowledge of chemistry to enhance energy sources for the future.
 - Why I'm interested in SQL: Using SQL will allow us to leverage mass amounts of important data to make intelligent decisions for personal, professional, and general interest topics such as nuclear energy, healthcare, technology, financial markets, and many other applications that will fuel our lives.
 Understanding these concepts now will set up an excellent future for myself and others to make quick interpretations about the past to enhance future innovation.